jpratt2/CucumberTemplateJava/README.md

     And I click on #buttonId

-In addition, it is possible to put these locators within single quotes and follow them by a number representing the INDEX value.
+In addition, it is possible to put these locators within single quotes and follow them by a number to obtain an element with that INDEX value.

     And I click on 'By.tagname("button")'3
     And I click on '.button'1

 See demo.feature for a working example.
-Additional tests will be found in src/other/selfTest.
+Additional tests are in src/other/selfTest.

 Selenide offers additional and compound locators such as

     $("#divMain").$("button")

 This code represents the first button in #divMain.

-When quotes are used, the locator is a cssSelector.
-Standard Selenium By selectors can also be used:
+Standard By.
+Selenium selectors can also be used:

     $(By.className("class"), 2);